 Ways to celebrate the little wins

 Employee Kudos are a celebrated tradition for Atlassian, but there are lots of ways that anyone who wants to acknowledge the hard work of a team player – meeting a goal, shipping a project, picking up some slack for a teammate in need – can do so, anytime and from any distance.
-And while tight budgets are a reality for many, especially as unemployment soars and nearly all businesses are struggling, unfortunate circumstances don’t preclude anyone from letting a teammate know that while they may be out of sight, they’re certainly on your mind.
+And while tight budgets are a reality for many, unfortunate circumstances don’t preclude anyone from letting a teammate know that while they may be out of sight, they’re certainly on your mind.
 Here are some ways to celebrate a teammate gratis.

 - Karma Bot: So now might not be the best time to add an Employee Kudos line-item to your company budget, but you can tap into that same sentiment with the Karma bot app, available on several communication platforms, including Slack and MS Teams.
 Send your work-mates kudos (AKA good juju) with an @ mention to put a little pep in their step.